Medical kits for remote areas

 You can pay by cheque, money order or credit card.

-Payments must be made to the Casuarina Receiver of Territory Monies.
+Payments must be made to the Darwin Receiver of Territory Monies.

-Submit the application form and a copy of your payment receipt using the following contact details:
+Submit the application, supporting documents and a copy of your payment receipt by mail, email or fax to:

 Department of Health